 Most facilities also have basic safety features installed like seated showers and support bars, but even those can pose dangers.

-“Sometimes elderly residents with limited mobility fall when they attempt to support themselves on shower bars or the sink,” Walker said.
-“These safety features are usually fixed in place as a sort of one-size-fits-all solution, but assisted living residents have wildly different needs, sizes, and mobility levels.”
+Some elderly residents with limited mobility fall when they try to support themselves on either the shower bars or the sink.
+The safety equipment is generally regarded as a type of one-size-fits-all solution that cannot be moved, but residents in assisted living facilities have widely different sizes, needs, and mobility levels.

 True bathroom safety is customizable